Firework and party safety tips for pet owners from the Humane Society of Utah.

 The Humane Society of Utah shares the following safety concerns and tips to pet owners during these holiday celebrations.

-· Make sure your pets have current identification.
-It is highly recommended that your pet is microchipped in addition to wearing an ID collar in case fear causes them to bolt.
+- Make sure your pets have current identification.
+It is highly recommended that your pet is microchipped in addition to wearing an ID collar.
 Be sure to keep your contact information updated.

-· Do a follow-up assessment.
-Your pet may remain anxious even after the firework activity ends.
+- Do a follow-up assessment.
+Your pet may remain anxious even after firework activity ends.
 If your pet is stressed, keep them inside overnight.
 Check the yard to collect fireworks and party items before letting your pets back outside.